Intercrural sex: Sexual assault

 Hickson et al..
 (1994) found intercrural sex took place in five of 219 cases of male sexual assault reviewed in England and Wales.
 In 2014 in Sri Lanka, 270 instances of sexual assault were medically examined; 18 occurrences of intercrural intercourse were reported.
 No physical injuries to the victims occurred.
 These assaults reportedly occurred when the victim was between the age of 4 and 19 years.
 A more specific earlier study of boys between the ages of 14 and 19 living in Colombo District found intercrural sex to be the second-most common form of abuse before oral sex, as reported by the victims; 20 of the 52 reported cases consisted of intercrural sex.

-A 1957 analysis of 148 sexual offenders in the United States who assaulted children under the age of 14 found that 6 percent committed their offences by means of intercrural intercourse.
+A 1957 analysis of 148 sexual offenders in the United States who assaulted children under the age of 14 found that 6% committed their offences by means of intercrural intercourse.
 Another study, two decades later, observed "intercrural ejaculation" as a "common way of sexual expression in paedophiles".
 In cases of child sexual abuse, there are usually no physical signs of intercrural intercourse.

 Education

 A 1973 study demonstrated only 3 out of every 10 boys and 4 of every 10 girls in the 14-year-old age group surveyed thought intercrural intercourse could not result in pregnancy, and therefore intercrural sex is not a recommended method of contraception.
 In Nigeria, 13 of 298 human immunodeficiency virus (HIV) positive respondents said the disease could be transmitted through intercrural sex while a further 30 said "no" and the remaining 255 responded with uncertainty.
 Intercrural sex has been reported as a safe means of sex that prevents transmission of HIV and is "lower-risk" than peno-vaginal sex.
 Epprecht (2019) said that as mine marriages involved intercrural sex "there was no danger of sexually transmitted infection".
 Mistry & Jha (2015) wrote in regards to pregnancy; "Because there is no anal or vaginal penetration, [intercrural sex] is regarded as a safe sexual practice".

 In South Africa, intercrural sex has been seen as a method of preventing the transmission of acquired immunodeficiency syndrome (AIDS).
-From a 1997 study, 12.5 percent of girls who were asked how to avoid acquiring AIDS responded by suggesting intercrural sex.
+From a 1997 study, 12.5% of girls who were asked how to avoid acquiring AIDS responded by suggesting intercrural sex.
 It was once the most common form of contraception for rural adults in South Africa.
 By 2012, Mary van der Riet of KwaZulu-Natal University noted; "The shift from intercrural sex to the use of the injectable contraceptive set up particular conditions for condom use in response to HIV and AIDS".